marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h4 id="priorityFeature"> 4vi.
 Priority Points System</h4>
   <p>
   At the start of the semester, students will received 50 priority points for each module.
-  Priority points will get deducted(10 points at a time) if the student does not turn up for an approved consultation on the day itself.
-Once the priority points reached 30, students will be banned from booking private consultation for a week.
-If the priority points reached 0, students will not be allowed to make any consultation requests for the module.
+  Priority points will get deducted (10 points each time) if the student does not turn up for an approved consultation on the day itself.
+Once priority points reaches 30 or less, students will be banned from booking private consultation for a week.
+When the priority points reaches 0, students will not be allowed to make any consultation requests for the module for the entire semester.
   </p>

 <h4 id="attendanceFeature"> 4vii.
 Attendance Scanning with QR Code </h4>